devopsdays/devopsdays-web/content/events/2018-wellington/program/francois-conil.md

 When you rely on your users to do your monitoring (and even worse, your alerting) for you, do you really care about them?

 That said, how would you go about fixing it?
-How do you identify what's broken, how do you allocate the time to fix it?
+How do you identify what's broken; how do you allocate the time to fix it?
 Are there shortcuts? (yes, if you ask for help).